yasenstar/learn_french/Les feuilles mortes.md

 Fall, fall the red leaves,

-I hear the rain on the form.
+I hear the rain on the moss.

 Fall, fall the soft leaves,